Mirna Malak was 16 years old when she disappeared. She was on her way to church.

 Bringing them back, one at a time

-One Coptic priest wasn’t afraid to take the law into his own hands.
+One Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More priest wasn’t afraid to take the law into his own hands.
 When his own daughter was nearly kidnapped in 2011, he grabbed his gun and shot in the air twice, scaring the kidnappers away.
 He has since become an advocate for missing girls and women–and has received threats on his life and family’s lives because of it.

-“Every girl who doesn’t return feels like a daughter I am losing,” he said.
+“Every girl who doesn’t return feels like a daughter I am losing.”

 Christian persecution is increasing worldwide—more than any time in modern history.
-And Open Doors is on the frontlines—with more than 60 years’ experience—standing with suffering believers to strengthen the church.
-Join us and stand with your brothers and sisters in Christ.
-Sign up here to receive news delivered to your inbox.
+And Open Doors is on the frontlines—with more than 60 years’ experience—standing with suffering believers to strengthen the church in Egypt and beyond—providing emergency relief, trauma counseling, legal aid and more.
+One of the best ways to provide support is by becoming a monthly partner.
+Learn more here.